 Core Health Messages: A Strategy to Improve the Health and Well-Being of Rural, Low-Income Families.
 The project is supported by the Rural Health and Safety Education Competitive Program of the USDA Cooperative State Research, Education and Extension Service, grant number 2010-46100-21791.
 Sheila Mammen, P.I., $349,958.
 8/1/09-9/30/11.

 My teaching focuses on consumer and family economics which is the study of the economic behavior and circumstances of families and households.
 It is an interdisciplinary field that applies the research findings from a variety of disciplines to better understand consumers’ economic decisions and to analyze their market and non-market production and consumption activities.
 At present, the courses I teach include: Resecon 162, Consumers in Society (general education course with Social & Behavioral Sciences designation); Resecon 362, Consumer Protection and Legislation; Resecon 460, Family Economics; Resecon 470, Family Economic Policy.

 Academic Outreach Activities:

-Currently, I am the chair of a 5-year multi-state, multi-disciplinary longitudinal research project, NC1171 “Interactions of Individual, Family, and Policy Contexts on the Mental and Physical Health of Diverse Rural Low-Income Families.”
-Among my other professional activities, I have also participated in a 6-year, HUD-funded project, where I worked with homeless mothers and children in the City of Springfield.
+Currently, I am participating in a 5-year multi-state, multi-disciplinary longitudinal research project, NC1171 “Interactions of Individual, Family, and Policy Contexts on the Mental and Physical Health of Diverse Rural Low-Income Families.”
+Among my other professional activities, I was part of a 6-year, HUD-funded project, where I worked with homeless mothers and children in the City of Springfield.